Sunstone Hotel Investors Inc. (SHO) Downgrade Issued by Wall Street Gurus

 Barclays gave a rating of “Underweight” to SHO, setting the target price at $11 in the report published on March 01st of the current year.

-Volatility was left at 2.72%, however, over the last 30 days, the volatility rate increased by 2.39%, as shares surge +10.08% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.08% upper at present.
+Volatility was left at 2.90%, however, over the last 30 days, the volatility rate increased by 3.10%, as shares sank -1.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.87% upper at present.

 Insider Trading